SampsonM/blog/src/markdowns/circleci.md

 ## I have numerous installs now my config is huge?!

-Create a command and paramterise your caching steps!
+Create a command and parameterize your caching steps!

 Commands are great, they are similar to orbs except they live within your config.
-You can parameterise them and reuse them wherever you need.
+You can parameterize them and reuse them wherever you need.

 Doing so will reduce the size of you config and improve readability.